KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

  = 00000011
 ```

-The result &mdash; let's call it _Z_ &mdash; holds both options, right?
+The result &mdash; let’s call it _Z_ &mdash; holds both options, right?
 To retrieve separately A and B from Z, we can use the _AND_ operator:

 ```
     00000011 (Z)